 Laphroaig has long been known as the ‘marmite’ of whisky (in reference to an old marmite advertising campaign with the tag line ‘you either love it or you hate it’) but while many whisky drinkers can’t stand the stuff, Laphroaig also commands a huge and dedicated following of fans from all over the world who regularly make the pilgrimmage to the distillery.
 They even have their own fan club…

-Away from the distillery, casks of Laphroaig sometimes find their way into the stocks of independent bottlers and while they can sometimes command a hefty price, particularly when aged, there are still some bargains to be found.
+Away from the distillery, casks of Laphroaig sometimes find their way into the stocks of independent bottlers and while they can sometimes command a hefty price, particularly when at a good age, there are still some bargains to be found.
 The Good Spirits Company is my local retailer and as well as selling some of the best spirits from around the world, they also dabble in their own line of bottlings.
-They’ve been on something of a roll recently, and I’ve reviewed excellent bottlings of Glenrothes and Bunnahabhain already this year.
+They’ve been on something of a roll recently and I’ve reviewed excellent bottlings of Glenrothes and Bunnahabhain already this year.
 This latest release is a 6 year old Laphroaig, which more than maintains the run of quality.

-Overall: 46 / 50.
 Another cracker from the folks at the Good Spirits.
-You couldn’t describe this six year old Laphroaig as subtle or complex but there are a lot of flavours here, it’s just that rather than existing in perfect harmony they kick, scream, bite and scratch for your attention in an astonishing burst of flavour.
+You couldn’t describe this six year old Laphroaig as subtle or refined but there are a lot of flavours here, it’s just that rather than existing in perfect harmony they kick, scream, bite and scratch for your attention in an astonishing burst of flavour.
 Young, Strong, Smoky and not afraid to throw it’s weight around.
-Oh yes!
+Yes please.